-Today I’m sharing a full body workout specifically for beginners.
+Today I’m sharing a full body beginner workout.

 This workout can be done at the gym or at home if you have a set or two of dumbbells for the bicep curls and deadlifts.
 I like these dumbbells (affiliate link) from Amazon.
 A yoga mat is also nice for the exercises that are done on the floor like the clam shells, crunches, and planks.
 Manduka is my favorite and I like to use this yoga mat (affiliate link).